Property taxes were due on Tuesday, July 2, 2019.

 Provincial Home Owner Grant

 Property owners who are Canadian Citizens or permanent residents who ordinarily reside in British Columbia and occupy a property as their principal residence may be eligible for a Provincial Home Owner Grant.
 The applicable grant amount has already been applied to the amount owing on your tax notice.
 Columns B and C on the tax notice reflect the two possible grant categories available.
 The Home Owner Grant application should be returned to City Hall or claimed online as soon as possible.
 It is not necessary to make your tax payment in order to claim the grant.
 Penalty charges apply to Home Owner Grant amounts unclaimed by the property tax deadline.
-To claim the grant online, please click here.
+Claim the grant online.

 You will require the folio number and access code noted on the top left corner of the property tax notice.
 If you claim online, DO NOT send in the paper application form.
 If you are not eligible for the home owner grant, DO NOT complete the application form on the bottom of the notice.
 To find out more about the home owner grant program go to the Ministry of Finance website.

 Property Tax Inquiry & Tax Certificate Faxback Service